 There are so many other things you can do for free around the island or inexpensively such as enjoying a lovely sunrise or sunset on the beach.
 Do visit the fun and cool city on the waterfront at Lahaina, the historic capital city of Maui.
 There is plenty of things to see and do in Lahaina and other cool things to explore around the city.

-With a mix of unusual landscapes, lush valleys, good food, amazing snorkeling, and rich Hawaiian culture, its reputation as a top vacation spot is well-deserved.
+With a mix of unusual landscapes, lush valleys, good food, amazing snorkeling, cool places to stay, and rich Hawaiian culture, its reputation as a top vacation spot is well-deserved.
 So definitely visit Maui in Hawaii if you want to see something different and more tropical in the USA.

 Contributed by Noel of This Hawaii Life